MateuszKruk1303/Snake/README.md

 Cosmic hungry worm aka "snake"

 Change direction of movement by clicking arrows.
-But we are not allowed to change direction immediately form left to right / right to left and from up to down / down to up.
+We are not allowed to change direction immediately form left to right / right to left and from up to down / down to up.

 Collision with any segment stops our game - it means you have lost. same as impact with wall / border of our playing field.